-Payments to HCO for services provided by individual HCP
+Payments to HCO/PTO for services provided by individual HCP

-Occasionally, a HCO may request that any services provided by its HCP employees must be contracted through the HCO itself and cannot be contracted with the individual HCP.
-In the case that Norgine is contracting for the services of a named HCP, the transfer of value is disclosed under that named HCP.
+Occasionally, a HCO/PTO may request that any services provided by its HCP employees must be a contracted through the HCO/PTO itself and cannot be contracted with the individual HCP.
+When Norgine is contracting for the services of a named HCP, the transfer of value is disclosed under that named HCP.
 Any "administration fee" charged by the HCO is disclosed as a fee for service to that HCO.
-If the HCP does not receive any additional payment for the service (e.g. because they are speaking at a meeting during normal working hours) then the full amount paid by Norgine will be disclosed against the HCO as a fee for service.
+If the HCP does not receive any additional payment for the service (e.g. because they are speaking at a meeting during normal working hours) then the full amount paid by Norgine will be disclosed against the healthcare organisation as a fee for service.